strjean/interview-frontend/README.md

 May the force be with you.

+# How to

+* Fork the repository and make your changes in your own private fork
+* Invite q.luc@soilcapital.com to the fork

 ## What needs to be done

 * Be a hacker: find a way to successfully login to the app - hint: no code change needed.